uatuko/uatuko/README.md

 ### Hi 👋

-I’m a techie 👨‍💻 creating simpler solutions to complex problems.
+I’m a techie 👨‍💻 creating simple solutions to complex problems.

 I’m passionate about Open Source and have contributed to many open source projects over the years.
 I’m the author of [gRPCxx — An ultra fast gRPC server implementation in C++](https://github.com/uatuko/grpcxx), [Sentium — Global scale fine-grained access control system that’s simple and flexible](https://github.com/uatuko/sentium) and [nisos — A real-time operating system with a corporative kernel](https://github.com/uatuko/nisos), to name a few of my open source projects.